Skip to main content

 Enable Unified Mode

-Enable unified mode by adding the unified_mode true in a custom resource.
-You can upgrade most custom resources to use unified mode without additional work other than testing and validation.
+In Chef Infra Client 17 (April 2021) and some earlier versions, you can enable Unified Mode in custom resources by adding unified_mode true.
+You can upgrade most custom resources to use Unified Mode without additional work other than testing and validation.
+See the following example:

 # enable unified mode